Shie1ded/seng438_a1_g8/A4/seng438-a4-team_8.md

 1. Download the repository to your local computer
 2. Extract the zipped repository folder
 3. Navigate to A4 -> media -> RangeMutationTesting
-4. Extract the folder 'originalMutationTest.zip'
+4. Extract the folder 'OriginalMutationTest.zip'
 5. Click on index.html

 Updated Test Suite (82% Mutation Coverage)